-working together two great modes of systems thought and action
+Joining systems thought and systems action

 J.L.
 Henshaw HDS natural systems design science, 680 Ft.
 Washington Ave.
 New York NY 10040 www.synapse9.com eco@synapse9.com 212-795-4844

-Abstract: This paper pulls together recent inquiries regarding the disciplines I call, “systems-thinking” and “systems-making”.
-The first primarily refers to the practice of representing nature with explanatory systems of ideas in the mind, the second primarily to practices of accumulative design and building of systems of relationships in nature.
-They differ as paradigms of thinking, one centered on fitting mental images together in the mind, the other centered on fitting material relationships together, mental design versus material design.
-We’ll discuss patterns of their differences and similarities, looking for how each can work with the other.
-The main similarity is that both their products, mental systems and material systems, 1) proceed by nonlinear step-wise accumulative design and 2) end in designs with emergent properties.
-They also 3) both rely on using natural verbal and graphic language to communicate, in addition to any special terms or languages.
-They also 4) both relate to nature as sciences, following the general model proposed by Robert Rosen (1991), depicted as conversations with nature, learning from nature by a process of shifting attention back and forth between observations and interpretations.
-Studying those differing processes and the non-linear way of accumulative design each uses, helps expose opportunity for working apart and together.
+Abstract: This paper collects recent inquiries into “systems-thinking” and “systems-making”.
+The first I see as a practice of developing explanatory systems of ideas somewhat separate from any applications.
+The second I see as a practice of improvising, developing the theory and material aspects of designs together, bringing theory and nature closer together.
+They differ as paradigms of thinking, one centered on fitting mental images together, the other on fitting material relationships together, mental design versus material design.
+Patterns of their differences and similarities are discussed while looking for how each can work with the other.
+Both strategies have much in common.
+They both tend to 1) proceed by nonlinear step-wise accumulative inquiries and 2) end in designs with emergent properties, and also 3) rely on the use of natural language to communicate specialized terms of art.
+Like all sciences they also both 4) rely on relating to nature by observing and testing as if in conversation, translating back and forth, as depicted in the model proposed by Robert Rosen (1991).
+Studying those differing processes and how they work helps expose opportunity for their working more successfully apart and together.

-keywords: systems-thinking, systems-making, learning, natural language, action research, complexity, pattern-language
+keywords: systems-thinking, systems-making, learning, design, complexity, natural language, action research, pattern-language